What are the components of Employee Experience?

 Of course, some of these questions will not apply to workplaces where you have to be physically in a warehouse, or on a manufacturing line, etc. The core question is -- are you using what you have at your disposal to make the work environment work for people (versus against them)?
 Is the workplace supporting them in getting their work done, in being productive, in feeling safe?
 Or is it a source of minor or even major irritations?

 Accessibility: is your workplace accessible?
 Do people with physical limitations have the ability to use the same tools, same entrances, same spaces?
-Is your website and digital tool accessible?
+Are your website and digital tools accessible?
 Do you look at people who have certain physical and mental limitations as people with disabilities or people with diverse-abilities?

 In short, when you design any workplace offerings, are you making people feel they belong to different classes or they are all treated in a way that makes them feel cared for?
 This doesn’t mean that everyone expects riches to be bestowed upon them, but rather that there is fairness in how resources are allocated, and more importantly, there is transparency on how those decisions were made.